 Prayer During Non-Instructional Time: Students may pray when not engaged in school activities or instruction, subject to the same rules designed to prevent material disruption of the educational program that are applied to other privately initiated expressive activities.
-Among other things, students may read their Bibles or other scriptures, say grace before meals, and pray or study religious materials with fellow students during recess, the lunch hour, or other noninstructional time to the same extent that they may engage in nonreligious activities.
-While school authorities may impose rules of order and pedagogical restrictions on student activities, they may not discriminate against student prayer or religious speech in applying such rules and restrictions.
+Students also may read from religious materials; say a prayer or blessing before meals; and engage in worship or study religious materials with fellow students during non-instructional time (such as recess or the lunch hour) to the same extent that they may engage in nonreligious activities.
+Although school authorities may impose rules of order and pedagogical restrictions on student activities, they may not discriminate against student prayer or religious perspectives in applying such rules and restrictions.

-Organized Prayer Groups and Activities: Students may organize prayer groups, religious clubs, and "see you at the pole" gatherings before school to the same extent that students are permitted to organize other non-curricular student activities groups.
-Such groups must be given the same access to school facilities for assembling as is given to other non-curricular groups, without discrimination because of the religious content of their expression.
-School authorities possess substantial discretion concerning whether to permit the use of school media for student advertising or announcements regarding non-curricular activities.
-However, where student groups that meet for nonreligious activities are permitted to advertise or announce their meetings-for example, by advertising in a student newspaper, making announcements on a student activities bulletin board or public address system, or handing out leaflets-school authorities may not discriminate against groups who meet to pray.
-School authorities may disclaim sponsorship of non-curricular groups and events, provided they administer such disclaimers in a manner that neither favors nor disfavors groups that meet to engage in prayer or religious speech.
+Organized Prayer Groups and Activities: Students may organize prayer groups and religious clubs to the same extent that students are permitted to organize other noncurricular student activity groups.
+Such groups must be given the same access to school facilities for assembling as is given to other noncurricular groups, without discrimination because of the groups' religious character or perspective.
+School officials should neither encourage nor discourage participation in student-run activities based upon the activities' religious character or perspective.
+Schools may take reasonable steps to ensure that students are not pressured to participate (or not to participate) in such religious activities.
+School authorities possess substantial discretion concerning whether to permit the use of school media for student advertising or announcements regarding noncurricular activities.
+However, where student groups that meet for nonreligious activities are permitted to advertise or announce their meetings-for example, by advertising in a student newspaper, making announcements on a student activities bulletin board or public address system, or handing out leaflets-school authorities may not discriminate against groups that meet to engage in religious expression such as prayer.
+School authorities may choose to issue appropriate, neutral disclaimers of the school's sponsorship or approval of noncurricular groups and events.

 Teachers, Administrators, and other School Employees: When acting in their official capacities as representatives of the state, teachers, school administrators, and other school employees are prohibited by the Establishment Clause from encouraging or discouraging prayer, and from actively participating in such activity with students.
 Teachers may, however, take part in religious activities where the overall context makes clear that they are not participating in their official capacities.
-Before school or during lunch, for example, teachers may meet with other teachers for prayer or Bible study to the same extent that they may engage in other conversation or nonreligious activities.
-Similarly, teachers may participate in their personal capacities in privately sponsored baccalaureate ceremonies.
+Before school or during breaks, for instance, teachers may meet with other teachers for prayer or religious study to the same extent that they may engage in other conversation or nonreligious activities.
+School employees may also engage in private religious expression or brief personal religious observance during such times, subject to the same neutral rules the school applies to other private conduct by its employees.
+Employees engaging in such expression or observance may not, however, compel, coerce, persuade, or encourage students to join in the employee's prayer or other religious activity, and a school may take reasonable measures to ensure that students are not pressured or encouraged to join in the private prayer of their teachers or coaches.
+School employees may participate in their personal capacities in privately sponsored baccalaureate ceremonies or similar events.

-Moments of Silence: If a school has a "minute of silence" or other quiet periods during the school day, students are free to pray silently, or not to pray, during these periods of time.
-Teachers and other school employees may neither encourage nor discourage students from praying during such time periods.
+Moments of Silence: If a school has a "moment of silence" or other quiet periods during the school day, students are free to pray silently, or not to pray, during these periods of time.
+Teachers and other school employees may not require or encourage students to pray, or discourage them from praying, during such time periods.